 • Cash.
-The depositary will distribute any U.S. dollars available to it resulting from a cash dividend or other cash distribution or the net proceeds of sales of any other distribution or portion thereof (to the extent applicable), on an averaged or other practicable basis, subject to (i) appropriate adjustments for taxes withheld, (ii) such distribution being impermissible or impracticable with respect to certain registered ADR holders, and (iii) deduction of the depositary's expenses in
+The depositary will distribute any U.S. dollars available to it resulting from a cash dividend or other cash distribution or the Net Proceeds of Sales of any other distribution or portion thereof (to the extent applicable), on an averaged or other practicable basis, subject to (1) appropriate adjustments for taxes withheld, (1) such distribution being impermissible or impracticable with respect to certain registered ADR holders, and (11) deduction of the depositary's expenses in